SoftUni/Programming-Basics-Book-Python-EN/chapter-00-preface.md

 This book is developed by a broad author's team of **volunteers** who dedicated their time to give away the systematized knowledge and guide you at the start of programming.
 Below is a list of all authors and editors (in alphabetical order.)

-> **Boncho Vulkov, Hristo Minkov, Iliya Iliev, IYordan Darakchiev, Martin Tsarev, Miglen Evlogiev, Milena Angelova, Mirela Damyanova, Nikolay Kostov, Petar Ivanov, Petya Gospodinova, Svetlin Nakov, Tanya Evtimova, Tanya Staneva, Teodor Kurtev, Ventsislav Petrov, Vladimir Damyanovski**
+> **Boncho Vulkov, Hristo Minkov, Iliya Iliev, Yordan Darakchiev, Martin Tsarev, Miglen Evlogiev, Milena Angelova, Mirela Damyanova, Nikolay Kostov, Petar Ivanov, Petya Gospodinova, Svetlin Nakov, Tanya Evtimova, Tanya Staneva, Teodor Kurtev, Ventsislav Petrov, Vladimir Damyanovski**

 The book is based on its initial C# variant ([Introduction to Programming with C#](https://csharp-book.softuni.org)) which is developed by a large team of authors that has a significant contribution to the current book: